MirantisContainers/mke-docs/content/docs/getting-started/install-MKE-CLI.md

 | Windows      | arm64        | [download](https://s3.us-east-2.amazonaws.com/packages-stage-mirantis.com/v4.0.0-alpha.4.0/mkectl_windows_arm64.zip) |
 | Windows      | x86_64       | [download](https://s3.us-east-2.amazonaws.com/packages-stage-mirantis.com/v4.0.0-alpha.4.0/mkectl_windows_x86_64.zip) |

-Envisioned as a single binary that is capable of managing MKE clusters without any additional dependencies, the MKE CLI also requires that you have the following tools installed on your system:
+The MKE CLI is a single binary that is capable of managing MKE clusters without any additional dependencies.
+Its use, though, requires that you have the following tools on your system:

 | Tool     | Version          | Download |
 |----------|------------------|----------|